mcfrann/oracle/README.md

 ## Project Goals

-The goal of this project was to showcase my front-end development skills and highlight my love of design for Shopify's Front End Developer Intern Challenge.
+The goal of this project was to showcase my front-end development skills and highlight my love of design.

 ## Technical Requirements